A Daughter Becomes An Accomplice To Her Mother's Affair In 'Wild Game'

 "Then came the pièce de résistance: Ben's squabs, served family-style on an enormous carving board with grooves that caught their abundant juices...
 Roasted to medium rare, the meat was silky and tender, fine-grained and richer than I'd expected.
 The skin was fatty, like a duck's, and as crisp as bacon."

 But what makes this book especially novel-like is how close Brodeur remains to the mindset she was in at the time of the events unfolding.
-For the first third or so, even as occasional lines hint at the more mature and removed author, the narrative stays close to the Brodeur's inability to see her mother as anything but a wonderful, glamorous, wounded woman who led a hard life and deserves happiness, no matter who might get trampled along the way.
+For the first third or so, even as occasional lines hint at the more mature and removed author, the narrative stays close to the younger Brodeur's inability to see her mother as anything but a wonderful, glamorous, wounded woman who led a hard life and deserves happiness, no matter who might get trampled along the way.

 It wasn't until Brodeur took a gap year before college that she was faced with anyone who dared to speak a bad word about her mother.
 In Hawai'i, after a morning joint shared with her stoner boyfriend, Adam, he asked her what she was escaping from; after unspooling the tale, how she helped her mother hide an affair for years, how she participated in alibiing her mother and orchestrating time alone for Malabar and Ben, Adam asks, "What kind of person would do that to her daughter?"